 My parents were always in the thick of it.
-They knew many of the "gentlemen drivers", who still dominated the sport at that time, personally, and so they were allowed to stand at racing sports car.
+They knew many of the "gentlemen drivers", who still dominated the sport at that time, personally, and so they were allowed to stand at the pits during the races, providing copilots waiting for their turn with refreshments and keeping them company.
+In the evenings we all often celebrated together at our home in Sayn.

+Luckily, we children were often allowed to join.
+On the left side of this photograph you can see me admiring Jean Behra and his Porsche racing sports car.
 Occasionally, after the races, the drivers took us children with them in their cars on the way back home.
 There was no speed limit at the time, and the hairpin bends at

-Luckily, we children were often allowed to join.
-On the left side of this photograph you can see me admiring Jean Behra and his Porsche